monoid-privacy/monoid/docs/project-overview/roadmap.md

 * MongoDB (in testing, not yet public)
 * Firebase (in testing, not yet public)
 * SingleStore
-* Microsoft SQL Server (in testing, not yet public)
 * Cassandra

 ### Ads